Bolton Wanderers F.C.: Early history (1877–1929)

 The period before and after the First World War was Bolton's most consistent period of top-flight success as measured by league finishes, with the club finishing outside the top 8 of the First Division on only two occasions between 1911–12 and 1927–28.
 In this period Bolton equalled their record finish of third twice, in 1920–21 and 1924–25, on the latter occasion missing out on the title by just 3 points (in an era of 2 points for a win).

 On 28 April 1923, Bolton won their first major trophy in their third final, beating West Ham United 2–0 in the first ever Wembley FA Cup final.
-The match, famously known as The White Horse Final was played in front of over 127,000 supporters.
+The match, famously known as The White Horse final was played in front of over 127,000 supporters.
 Bolton's centre-forward, David Jack scored the first ever goal at Wembley Stadium.
 Driven by long-term players Joe Smith in attack, Ted Vizard and Billy Butler on the wings, and Jimmy Seddon in defence, they became the most successful cup side of the twenties, winning three times.
 Their second victory of the decade came in 1926, beating Manchester City 1–0 in front of over 91,000 spectators, and the third came in 1929 as Portsmouth were beaten 2–0 in front of nearly 93,000 fans.

-In 1928 the club faced financial difficulties and so was forced to sell David Jack to Arsenal to raise funds.
+In 1928, the club faced financial difficulties and was forced to sell David Jack to Arsenal to raise funds.
 Despite the pressure to sell, the agreed fee of £10,890 was a world record, more than double the previous most expensive transfer of a player.